Upani-Gunathunga/Upani-Gunathunga/README.md

 Third-year **Biomedical Engineering** undergraduate (CGPA **3.84 / 4.0**, two Dean's List semesters) in the Department of Electronic and Telecommunication Engineering, University of Moratuwa.

-My work sits where **computer vision meets embedded hardware** — problems that can't be solved on a laptop alone, where a model has to run on a Raspberry Pi in a clinic, or a microcontroller has to decide in real time, or a person with no technical background has to be able to use the result.

-🔭 I build the full path myself: dataset → model → deployment → the board it runs on 🌱 Currently deepening **PyTorch & deep learning** by reproducing published architectures from scratch 🎓 Long term: graduate research on vision systems that serve people directly — healthcare, accessibility, assistive technology

 ---